udexon/Phosway/EMYL_Instagram_PhosGraph.md

 - Apply PhosPay to students
 - Generalize EMYL to all industries, other fields of education, beyond computer programming

-Students are always the best source of labour -- subsidized by parents or state.
+Students are always the best source of labour as far as free software is concerned, as they are subsidized by parents or state.
+In fact, although there has been a lack of comprehensive surveys on the effects of free software on the education of students, some random samples would affirm the huge benefits.

 They need to learn too.
 Hence EMYL is Win Win for trainers and trainee.
 Overcome age discrimination by enabling senior programmers teaching junior programmers.

-Through examples in literature and surviving practices from pre industrialized era, we derived a training scheme known as " Earn Money as You Learn" (EMYL), which we believe will be effective in fighting workplace discrimination.
+Through examples in literature and surviving practices from pre industrialized era, we derived a training scheme known as " Earn Money as You Learn" (EMYL), which we believe will be effective in ...

+... fighting workplace discrimination.

 EMYL has one of its roots in the free software movement, which we recognize as having originated from Richard Stallman developing the GNU C Compiler and clones of Unix system tools.